Dany Kane: Randy Mersereau

 In January 2000, Roberge reported that Kane was suffering from depression, stating: "The source is going through a phrase where he is not motivated and is rethinking his personal life".
 Kane had to work 18-hour days, meeting with his handlers at 7 am, and spent most of his days working as a chauffeur and bodyguard to the Nomad Normand Robitalle.
-In February 2000, Kane was temporarily suspended from the Rockers after he was $3, 000 in arrars relating to unpaid membership dues.
-That same month, Kane was forced to take on a $130, 000 drug debt run up by the Nomad Denis Houle.
+In February 2000, Kane was temporarily suspended from the Rockers after he was $3,000 in arrears relating to unpaid membership dues.
+That same month, Kane was forced to take on a $130,000 drug debt run up by the Nomad Denis Houle.
 In February 2000, Kane unleashed a tirade on Carroll recorded by the wire he was wearing as spoke with much anger: "It's been ten years, ten years that I've been around the Hells Angels.
 Fuck, that's a long time.
 But it changes nothing, it counts for nothing.
 Wolf, nothing you do counts".
 On 10 March 2000, Kane signed a confession listing all of his various crimes as part of his agent source contract.
-In his confession, Kane finally admitted that he killed MacFarlane in 1997, writing that a Halifax businessman named Paul Wilson had hired the Hells Angels to kill MacFarlane and that n turn the contract was passed on to him and Simard.
+In his confession, Kane finally admitted that he killed MacFarlane in 1997, writing that a Halifax businessman named Paul Wilson had hired the Hells Angels to kill MacFarlane and that in turn the contract was passed on to him and Simard.